 Allyson works as Cake's Content Marketing Manager, where she oversees the blog's article production and content strategy.
 Prior to working for Cake, Allyson was an advocate for better state consumer finance policies and helped lead the content growth strategy for a fintech startup.
 When she's not working, she likes to run, cook, do Sudoku, and drink lots of coffee.

-Certified Care Manager, Aging Life Care Professional, and Certified Master Guardian
+Certified Care Manager, Aging Life Care Professional, and National Master Guardian Emeritus

 Amanda Lambert is the owner of Lambert Care Management, LLC, providing care management and consultation services to older and disabled adults.
 She has worked in the field of geriatrics for over 15 years in mental health, home health and guardianship.
 Amanda has expertise in all aspects of care planning, including assessment, projected costs of care, client advocacy and education, caregiver coaching, and advance directives.
 Amanda is co-author with Leslie Eckford of Aging with Care: Your Guide to Hiring and Managing Caregivers at Home (Rowman and Littlefield 2018) and Beating the Senior Blues: How to Feel Better and Enjoy Life Again (New Harbinger 2002), and Choose Your Place: Rethinking Home as You Age (2020.)
 She is also a freelance writer having written scores of articles on aging for a number of national companies.
-Amanda is a Certified Care Manager, Aging Life Care Professional, and a Certified Master Guardian.
+Amanda is a Certified Care Manager, Aging Life Care Professional, and a National Master Guardian Emeritus.
 She has a Bachelor’s degree in Psychology and English from University of Massachusetts Boston and a Master’s degree in Therapeutic Recreation from the University of Utah.

 Legal editor, attorney